Ask AI

 Screenshot of the Fivetran UI displaying two Fivetran connectors, and the Dagster UI displaying a graph of related assets.

-Fivetran connectors and Dagster Software-defined Assets#
+Fivetran connectors and Dagster assets#

 • Visualize the schemas and tables involved in a Fivetran connector and execute a sync from Dagster